nhogan411/dnd_tactics_backend/ProjectOutline.md

 - Battles can flag for AI opponent.
 - AI behavior is structured via strategy types.
 - Tactical diversity and difficulty planned.
+- Strategy types are decoupled from specific class names.

 ### 📊 Turn Management
 - `TurnManager` handles initiative and next turn order.
 - `TurnSubmissionService` accepts moves/attacks/abilities from users.
-- WebSocket broadcasting planned for live updates.
+- Live multiplayer battles planned using ActionCable/WebSockets.

 ### 🔐 Authorization & Validation
 - Pundit used for all user-level access control.